-I have written a forthcoming book, titled: “The Jemez Mountains: A Cultural and Natural History.”
-This book will be published by the University of New Mexico Press, and will probably be available in spring 2025.
+I have written a book, titled: “The Jemez Mountains: A Cultural and Natural History.”
+This book is published by the University of New Mexico Press.
+It is available for loan at the Jemez Springs Public Library.
+It is also available for order from the UNM Press website here, and from Amazon in both softcover and ebook (Kindle) versions here.
+Note that the ebook version contains the modern photos and maps in color.
 The following is a link to the Table of Contents:

 Table of Contents